ostern42/CamBridge/WISDOM_CLAUDE.md

   → Write simple version
   → Celebrate when it works!

-"Build error MC3072":
+"diese komische tableiste":
-  → Property doesn't exist!
+  → UI ANNOYANCE!
-  → Check docs not IntelliSense
+  → Can we hide it?
-  → Just remove it
+  → NavigationUIVisibility="Hidden"
-  → Test if it still works!
+  → Problem solved!
 ```

 ### Technische Erinnerungen